Phaips/autoliftout/liftout/model/README.md

 LabelMe was used to label the training images. https://github.com/wkentaro/labelme

 The dataset is available here: [TODO: LINK]

-Guide for labelling new images

 # Data Preparation
 Once the data has been labelled, there are a few steps to prepare the data for training.

 To convert the labelled polygons into the training format please run label_to_dataset.sh

 the default path to the labelled data is: "data/train/raw*.json".
-Edit t

-`$ bash label_to_dataset.sh`
+`$ bash label_to_dataset.sh data/path`

 # Training
 To train the model run the following